bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.4.1 [Beta]
+    - Routes
+        - The route ID will now be displayed when sorting by ID
+        - Changed the number of columns in the UI from 4 to 3 to make it easier to view long route names

 * v2.4.0 [12/30/2024]
     - Locomotives
         - Any MM2/DCC/MFX locomotive can now be converted to a multi-unit (linked to other locomotives) via right-click or Control+L